 Bicol Philippines Travel Guide

 Bicol is home to protected areas like Mayon Volcano Natural Park and Bulusan Volcano Natural Park.
-Comply with all park rules, stay on marked trails, and do not disturb wildlife.
+Comply with all of the park rules, stay on marked trails, and do not disturb wildlife.

 Water resources, specifically on islands and in the dry period, can be strained.
 Be mindful of your water consumption.
 Take shorter showers and reuse towels to conserve this precious resource.